- Introduction to AchieveNJ

 Q: I've heard people say that SGOs will lead to a lot more testing of students.
 This concerns me.

-A: SGOs can be based on assessments that teachers currently use to evaluate their students, as long as they are fair and accurate measures of their students' performance (see form for guidance on this).
+A: SGOs can be based on assessments that teachers currently use to evaluate their students, as long as they are fair and accurate measures of their students' performance (see SGO guidebook for guidance on this).
 Even though teachers may need to modify their assessments for SGO purposes, the number they actually administer does not need to increase.

 Q: Will the Department of Education collect individual SGOs?